 QR codes are commonly used in Asia and are starting to become more common in the US.
 From July to December 2010, QR code scanning jumped dramatically by 1200% from the first half-year 2010.

-Another engaging use of QR codes is polling new subscribers.
+To give you an idea of how to go about this here’s an example – an engaging use of QR codes is through polling new subscribers.
 After filling in the survey, invite them to join your email list and then segment them with the information collected. (read about Mailigen online surveys).
 Couple that with adding social sharing buttons after people have subscribed to your email list (see our blog on importance of social sharing).

 Online to offline

-QR codes can be a many faceted tool, here’s why you should include QR codes in your email newsletter.
+QR codes can be a many-faceted tool, here’s why you should consider using QR code for email

 - Encode a special promotion code in your QR code.
 Recipients will scan it, store it in their mobile phones and then show it to salesmen, increasing offline traffic and sales.